Status, Control Beliefs, and Risk Taking

-We show that perceptions of relative rank in the wealth distribution shape individuals’ willingness to take risks.
-Using a representative large-scale survey, we manipulate perceptions of relative standing by randomly varying response categories when asking respondents about their wealth level.
-Respondents who are induced to perceive their relative position as low display more tolerance towards risk in a subsequent incentivized lottery task.
+We show that relative standing in the wealth distribution shapes individuals’ willingness to take risks.
+Using a large-scale representative survey, we manipulated respondents’ perceived relative standing by randomly varying the range of response categories when asking about their wealth level.
+Respondents who are induced to perceive their relative wealth as low display more tolerance towards risk in a subsequent incentivized lottery task.
 This effect is mainly driven by individuals who more firmly believe that life outcomes are beyond their control.
-This interaction between risk preferences and underlying beliefs spotlights the benefits of incorporating personality traits into economic analysis.
+This heterogeneity in individual-specific beliefs highlights the benefits of incorporating personality constructs into economic analysis.

 JEL Classification: D310, D630, D810, D910, E210, I310